ISTE-VIT/hacktoberfest-2020/README.md

 ## Steps to Contribute

 * Folders for different data structures are created in the repo.
 Each folder consists of sub folders for different languages.
-* Commit new changes in respective folders, explaining the algorithm/change you want to do.
+* Commit new changes in respective folders, explaining the algorithm or the change you want to do.
 * Make sure the algorithm doesn't already exist!
 We don't want duplicate algorithms 😬
 * If you want to add any new language or data structure , feel free to do so! :relieved:
 * Test your algorithm thoroughly.